635th MMSS Airmen keep inventory for BEAR Base

 |0

-This work, 635th MMSS Airmen keep inventory for BEAR Base [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 635th MMSS Airmen keep inventory for BEAR Base, by SrA Nicholas Paczkowski, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.